 I’ll admit it: despite the fact that I own a tablet, I have never read a book electronically.
 There’s just something about flipping pages that makes reading more satisfying for me.
 When I have my eye on a novel and biography, I generally turn to the library (#sustainable).
 But there are some books that I just need to keep close.
 These are the books that warrant reading, re-reading, referencing, and the occasional post-it note.

 I think you can tell a lot about a person by what they read.
 Book selections can offer insight into curiosities, hobbies, attention span, and more.
-This month, I thought it might be fun to share a few favorite titles I keep on my bookshelf.
+I thought it might be fun to share a few favorite titles I keep on my bookshelf.
 Here are five that are worth a read:

 The Creative Habit: Learn It and Use It For Life, by Twyla Tharp